jmwislez/fli3d/HARDWARE.md

 The software was developed in Arduino IDE, and can be found in the following repository: https://github.com/jmwislez/fli3d-esp32

-I defined a basic 3D model of the board in FreeCAD: https://github.com/jmwislez/fli3d/blob/master/Hardware/ESP32%20mini%20kit/ESP32minikit.FCStd
+I defined a basic 3D model of the board in FreeCAD: https://github.com/jmwislez/fli3d/blob/master/Hardware/Electronics/ESP32%20mini%20kit/ESP32minikit.FCStd

 Some more details on this board's hardware: https://riot-os.org/api/group__boards__esp32__mh-et-live-minikit.html

-The board costs less than 5 euros, and weighs only XXXX g.
+The board costs less than 2 euros, and weighs only 8 g.

 ## AI Thinker ESP32-CAM